Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

+Regarding the generation of synthetic LR image generation, K-space truncation is recently recognized as a way to mimic real LR image acquisition in MRI \cite{11}.
+Therefore, we also adopted this method to generate synthetic LR images in our study.

-Different from super-resolution tasks for visual images, where the low-resolution images are generated using bicubic or Gaussian blurring down-sampling, a k-space truncation was performed.
-Regard to the acquisition of MR image, the signal in frequency domain is collected to form the k-space, which is transformed to image domain to reconstruct the image using inverse Fast Fourier Transformation (iFFT).
-Following the approach of k-space truncation down-sampling, the images were transformed to the k-space with Fast Fourier Transformation (FFT), and the central region of k-space with varying sizes based on the down-sampling factor was retained and the surrounding region was truncated.
-Then the truncated k-space was transformed back to the image domain with iFFT.
-For both high resolution and generated low-resolution images, the intensities of voxels were scaled to 0 and 1.
-An example of the generation of 3D LR MR images in three directions is shown in Fig.\ref{Fig_downsample}.
+HR images were transformed to K-spaces using 3D Fast Fourier Transformation (FFT), and the K-spaces were truncated in three dimensions according to the scale factors and only the central region of the K-spaces remained.
+Then the truncated K-spaces were transformed to LR images using 3D inverse FFT (iFFT).
+Finally, the intensities of the voxels for both HR and LR images were scaled to the range of 0 to 1.
+Figure \ref{fig2}(A) shows an example of 3D LR MR image generation.

-The matrix size and resolution of the image rely on the numbers of sampling points in the frequency-encoding (FE), phase-encoding (PE) and slice-encoding (SL) directions for 3D imaging.
-When the FOV is fixed and the numbers of sampling points reduce, the matrix size and resolution decrease in one or multiple directions depending on the down-sampling factor in each direction.
-Therefore, k-space truncation is the down-sampling method mimicking the real acquisition of low-resolution image.
-Furthermore, the acquisition time highly depends on phase-encoding steps in PE and SL directions for 3D imaging.
-Thus, only down-sampling in PE and SL directions lead to shortening of acquisition time.
-However, In regular MRI measurements, the downgrade of the resolution in PE direction also leads to the downgrade of resolution in FE direction with the same scale factor to maintain the isotropic in-plane resolution.
-Therefore, the k-space is simultaneously down-sampled in FE direction, resulting in unnecessary loss of k-space regions and greater difficulty in restoring the HR image.
-Meanwhile, the slice thickness is independent from the in-plane resolution, therefore can be down-sampled with higher flexibility.
-More specifically, when we expect a $\times2$ acceleration, we have two down-sampling options, which are $2\times2\times1$ ($FE \times PE \times SL$) and $1\times1\times2$.
-With the $2\times2\times1$ down-sampling, 75\% of the k-space is lost, while with $1\times1\times2$ only 50\% of k-space is lost.
+The acquisition time of 3D MRI highly depends on phase-encoding steps in the PE and SL directions, thus only down-sampling in PE and SL directions shorten the acquisition time.
+However, in regular MRI measurements, the resolutions in the PE and FE directions always change simultaneously with the same scale factor to maintain the isotropic in-plane resolution, resulting in an unnecessary loss of K-space in the FE direction and greater difficulty in restoring the HR image.
+Meanwhile, the slice thickness is independent of the in-plane resolution and can be down-sampled with greater flexibility.
+More specifically, when a $\times2$ acceleration is expected, there are two down-sampling options, which are $2\times2\times1$ and $1\times1\times2$.
+With the $2\times2\times1$ down-sampling, 75\% of the K-space is dropped, while with $1\times1\times2$ only 50\% of the K-space is dropped.